E. O. Plauen: Life and work

-Ohser was born in Untergettengrün, nowadays an outlying centre of Adorf, in the Vogtland.
+Ohser was born in Untergettengrün, now an outlying centre of Adorf, in the Vogtland.
 When he was four years old, his family moved to Plauen (hence his choice of pseudonym).
 He completed his studies at the Akademie für Graphische Künste und Buchgewerbe in Leipzig in 1928.

 Beginning work at the Sächsische Sozialdemokratische Presse, his work during the remainder of the Weimar Republic was satirical and political in support of democracy and the center-left Social Democratic Party of Germany, whereupon he soon transferred to the party's official and widely-read newspaper Vorwärts.
 Sharing the same political affiliation and a similar type of humor, he also maintained a co-operation with writer Erich Kästner, illustrating his satirical books Herz auf Taille and Ein Mann gibt Auskunft.

 In the final years of the Weimar Republic, satirical representations of Joseph Goebbels and Adolf Hitler in Vorwärts earned him the enmity of the Nazis, and in 1933, he was swiftly prohibited from practicing his trade (Berufsverbot).
 Following that, he was dependent on his wife's income for some time, until he found work again in late-1934, when illustrated weekly magazine Berliner Illustrirte Zeitung announced that it was looking for "a German Mickey Mouse-type" of regular comic strip to publish.
 Ohser responded by sending in his first Vater und Sohn strips which the magazine's editorial board was immediately delighted about, but it was soon determined that he could only work under pseudonym because of his occupational ban, and he settled upon the pen name "E. O. Plauen", based on his initials and his childhood home of the town of Plauen.
-As demanded by this arrangement, his Vater und Sohn cartoons that he drew in the following years were entirely unpolitical.
+As demanded by this arrangement, his Vater und Sohn cartoons that he drew in the following years were entirely apolitical.